svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 console.log("Signed blob:", txBlob)
 ```

 The result of the signing operation is a transaction object containing a signature.
-Typically, SGY Ledger APIs expect a signed transaction to be the hexadecimal representation of the transaction's canonical [binary format](serialization.html), called a "blob".
+Typically, RCP Ledger APIs expect a signed transaction to be the hexadecimal representation of the transaction's canonical [binary format](serialization.html), called a "blob".

 The signing API also returns the transaction's ID, or identifying hash, which you can use to look up the transaction later.
 This is a 64-character hexadecimal string that is unique to this transaction.